Sleep Scientist Warns Against Walking Through Life 'In An Underslept State'

 First, and most obvious for some people, is that it stops you falling asleep.
 Some people, however, say, "I can have a cup of coffee after dinner and I fall asleep just fine, so I'm not one of those people that is sensitive to caffeine."
 And that's quite dangerous, because we also know that even if you can fall asleep, the depth of the sleep that you have when caffeine is swilling around within the brain is not going to be as deep anymore.

 So people may wake up the next morning, they'll feel unrefreshed.
 They'll start to reach for the coffeepot earlier.
-They'll drink more caffeine, never having realized that it was the cup of coffee last night that has left you feeling under-slept, because they didn't wake up during the night, they didn't have problems falling asleep, but caffeine can still have that deleterious impact.
+They'll drink more caffeine, never having realized that it was the cup of coffee last night that has left you feeling underslept, because they didn't wake up during the night, they didn't have problems falling asleep, but caffeine can still have that deleterious impact.

 On alcohol's effect on sleep